POSB Bank: Acquisition by DBS Bank

-The Post Office Savings Bank was renamed as POSBank in March 1990.
-On 24 July 1998, the Ministry of Finance announced the acquisition of POSB by DBS Bank, which was fully acquired on 16 November 1998 for S$1.6 billion; at the same time, ceased to exist as a statutory board under the Ministry of Finance.
+On 24 July 1998, the Ministry of Finance announced the acquisition of POSBank by DBS Bank, which was fully acquired on 16 November 1998 for S$1.6 billion, at the same time, ceased to exist as a statutory board under the Ministry of Finance.

+The merger was seen to enable POSBank to compete better with full-fledged commercial banks, to better serve more sophisticated customers, and in line with the government's call for local banks to merge and create larger and stronger banks to compete internationally.

+Prior to its acquisition, POSBank was already the largest local bank offering low-cost banking services to Singaporeans.
+It attempts to continue this tradition by promising to keep costs low for basic savings accounts, and to exempt children, full-time students below the age of 21 years.

-POSB still operates one of the highest number of bank branches in Singapore, especially in the suburban neighbourhoods, and operates the highest number of ATM outlets throughout Singapore.
-The integration of both banks allowed customers of either bank to share the facilities; DBS Bank depositors may use the Cash Deposit Machine installed island-wide in POSB branches and vice-versa.
+POSB still operates one of the highest number of bank branches in Singapore, especially in the suburban heartland neighbourhoods, and operates the highest number of ATM outlets throughout Singapore.
+The integration of both banks allowed customers of either bank to share the facilities; DBS Bank depositors may use the Cash Deposit Machine installed island-wide in POSB branches and vice-versa for POSB Bank depositors.